daler/dotfiles/_sources/vim.rst.txt

     * - :kbd:`,H`
       - normal
       - Toggle highlighted search
-    * - :kbd:`,\``
-      - normal or insert
-      - When editing RMarkdown, creates a new code chunk and enters it, ready to type
     * - :kbd:`,W`
       - normal
       - clean up all trailing spaces